 Today I am going to demonstrate a simple implementation of nlp and doc2vec.
-The idea is to train doc2vec model using gensim and python from text document.
+The idea is to train doc2vec model using gensim v2 and python2 from text document.

 I had about 20 text files to start with.
 Although the 20 document corpus seems small but the perk is it takes around 2 minutes to train the model.

 from os.path import isfile, join